biopragmatics/oquat/docs/invalids/prefix/uniprot.keyword.md

-# Reactome
+# uniprot.keyword: UniProt Keywords

+This page summarize the different resources that reference `uniprot.keyword` but use local unique identifiers that do not match the standard pattern of ^\d{4}$.
+Of the 2 resources,
-The following 1 variants were found: ['UniProtKB-KW']
+1 variants on the standard prefix were found: ['UniProtKB-KW'].

-## `cco`
+## `cco`: Cell Cycle Ontology

-Identifiers for this prefix are given correctly in Cell Cycle Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cco`.

 | external_xref          |   usages_count | usages                                                                                           |
 |------------------------|----------------|--------------------------------------------------------------------------------------------------|